 Windows-Integrated authentication, also known as Windows NT Challenge/Response, must be enabled in the Web site properties in IIS.
 Anonymous authentication is attempted first, followed by Windows-Integrated authentication, Digest authentication (if applicable), and finally Basic (clear text) authentication.

-Both the client and the Web server must be either in the same Microsoft Windows NT-based or Microsoft Windows 2000-based domain or in trusted Windows NT-based or Windows 2000-based domains in which the user's account can be granted permissions to resources on the IIS-based computer.
+Both the client and the Web server must be in the same Microsoft Windows NT-based or Microsoft Windows 2000-based domain.
+Or they must be in the trusted Windows NT-based or Windows 2000-based domains, in which the user's account can be granted permissions to resources on the IIS-based computer.